lolsam/linux-aws-scripts/README.md

 # linux-scripts
-Useful day-to-day linux scripts that I use, grouped in repositories respectively.
+Useful day-to-day linux and aws scripts that I use, grouped in repositories respectively.